In case it’s not obvious from this Coeur à la Crème photo, I have a rather hostile attitude toward Valentine’s Day. Let me assure you—I absolutely do.

 I hate it.

-This is “The One With Dr. Frank.”
+I call it: “The One With Dr. Frank.”

 Then I met Dr. Frank.